How to solve Siteimprove crawling issues

 Siteimprove is designed to work by using a domain or subdomain’s home page as the indexing URL.
 It starts on this page and then crawls through the site to locate all of the pages it contains.

 If a page isn't linked to anywhere (an orphan), Siteimprove will not find it.
+If a link to a page is formatted as a button, the Siteimprove crawler will not follow it.

 Sometimes, a department has a lot of websites which have evolved over many years and for some sites, the home page is no longer used.
 It may be unpublished or it may redirect to a different website.
 But the site still contains other active content (or “subsites”).